escalab/OpenUVR/README.md

 This will install static and shared libraries to the `OpenUVR/sending/ffmpeg_build/lib` directory.
 IOQuake3 will need to be compiled with these libraries, and they must be specified when running it.
 This will be described below in `Compiling IOQuake3`.

 ### Compiling OpenUVR

+#### Prepartion
+Please modify https://github.com/escalab/OpenUVR/blob/master/sending/src/raw.c#L63 to reflect the host/MUD's MAC addresses if you want to use RAW socket mode.
+The first 6 hex number in global_eth_header should come from the MUD's side.
+The following 6 represents the host's MAC address.
+The last two hex numbers remain unchanged.

+#### Compiliation
 From the `OpenUVR/sending/` directory, run `make` to compile the OpenUVR shared libraries and use `sudo make install` to install them.
 This places the `openuvr.h` header file into `/usr/local/include/openuvr/` and it places `libopenuvr.so` into `/usr/local/lib/`.

 `OpenUVR` can be compiled to output the moving average of recent timings.
 To compile it to output the average encoding time (i.e. the time elapsed from starting to send the RGB bytes to FFmpeg until receiving the encoded frame from FFmpeg), use `make TIME_FLAGS=-DTIME_ENCODING`.
 To have it output the average network time, use `make TIME_FLAGS=-DTIME_NETWORK`.
 To do both, do `make TIME_FLAGS="-DTIME_NETWORK -DTIME_ENCODING"`